How to Install FreeCAD on Ubuntu 26.04, 24.04 and 22.04

 E: Package 'freecad' has no installation candidate

-This means the default Ubuntu 24.04 repository currently does not provide a freecad package.
-Use Snap or Flatpak first, then fall back to the stable PPA only if you need APT-native package management.
+This currently happens with the default Ubuntu repositories on Ubuntu 26.04 and 24.04.
+Use Snap or Flatpak first, use the official AppImage for a portable upstream build, or use the stable PPA only on Ubuntu 24.04 if you need APT-native package management.

 FreeCAD PPA Returns “Does Not Have a Release File” on Ubuntu 26.04